Italy awaits Monti's decision on political future

-It is widely expected that if Monti does not run for prime minister he will become Italy's next president, replacing Napolitano.
+It is widely expected that if Monti does not run for prime minister he will become Italy's next president, replacing the man who appointed him a year ago, Napolitano.

 Centrist forces and the business community, headed by Luca di Montezemolo, the president of carmaker Ferrari, want Monti to lead a new political movement to contest the spring elections.

 Berlusconi, who has changed his mind many times on whether he would run, now says he will not run if Monti leads a team of moderates and centre-right candidates.

 Monti has studiously avoided commenting on his future.

 At the meal with the monks in Assisi, he teased his hosts and their other guests when asked to cut a "panettone", a traditional Italian Christmas cake that concludes holiday meals.

 "It seems - but is still premature to say - that I have arrived at the end, the cake, but it is still too early to say," he said, prompting roars of laughter since he was clearly referring to his political situation.

 "For now, I'll just cut it," he said.